 This is for notable fiction and nonfiction works

 Translate whatever you believe in.
 You can translate fiction books: novels, poems and drama.
-You can translate non-fiction books: texts on culture and creative industries, education and youth work, media and journalism, social entrepreneurship, and health.
+You can translate non-fiction books: texts on culture and creative industries, education and youth work, media and journalism, and social entrepreneurship.

 This is for a variety of languages

 You have more than 50 languages to choose from.
 These are the official languages of the EU, and the languages of Ukrainian minorities.
 You can translate a book from one of them to Ukrainian, or a Ukrainian book to an EU-language.
 To make sure people with visual impairments have access to quality literature, publish an inclusive book in Braille.